DxrRin/DxrRin/README.md

 ---

+> [!TIP]
-> “They may be virtual, but their stories — and the feelings they stir — are very real.”
+> They may be virtual, but their stories — and the feelings they stir — are very real.
+>
+> Treat them with care — thoughtless words can leave an impression.
+>
+> Pay attention to how they respond; small actions can change everything.
+>
+> Listen before reacting — patience and respect go a long way.
+>
+> Remember: even virtual companions reflect how you treat them.